edmoundtysonjr-cmyk/cryptlib/architecture.md

 to the hundreds or even thousands of lines of code required to do the same thing using other toolkits.

-Oh yes, and cryptlib provides the CA-side functionality as well ó thereís no need to pay an expensive commercial CA for your certificates, since cryptlib can perform the same function.
+Oh yes, and cryptlib provides the CA-side functionality as well ‚Äî there‚Äôs no need to pay an expensive commercial CA for your certificates, since cryptlib can perform the same function.